 Finn’s hole adventure parallels the story of Judge Ehud (Judges 3:12-30).
-In the story of Ehud, he makes his way to pay tribute (taxes imposed by another empire) to King Eglon of Moab.
+In the story, Ehud makes his way to pay tribute (taxes imposed by another empire) to King Eglon of Moab.
 The writer notes that Ehud is left-handed.
-He hides a knife on the opposite side, on his right leg.
+He hides a knife on the opposite side, his right leg.
 (I guess this was not a place where the Ancient TSA patted).
 He gives the tribute to King Eglon, who also is a huge man, and then asks if he might speak with him privately.
 In the room alone, Ehud stabs the King, his guts fall out, and Ehud exits through the bathroom into the sewer.

 Jake and Finn are postmodern characters because they know no boundaries, walls, or patriotism.
-Instead, it’s almost as if they are part of every kingdom.
-Sure, they are called upon by Princess Bubblegum of the Candy Kingdom and Ice King tries to pry himself into their lives, but it’s not as if they are private contractors for the Candy Kingdom.
+They are, in a way, part of every kingdom.
+Sure, they are called upon by Princess Bubblegum of the Candy Kingdom.
+And Ice King tries to pry himself into their lives, but it’s not as if they are private contractors for the Candy Kingdom.
 They are outsiders fighting for a just world.

-The biblical tradition of judges continues with such people as Vandana Shiva, Cheryl Clarke, Cornel West, Naim Ateek, the leaderful movement of #BlackLivesMatter, Evo Morales, Gustavo Gutierrez, and Bill Wylie-Kellermann.
-May we listen and join them in their fight for justice and hope.
+P.S.
+I believe the biblical tradition of judges continues with such people as Vandana Shiva, Cheryl Clarke, Cornel West, Naim Ateek, the leaderful movement of #BlackLivesMatter, Evo Morales, Gustavo Gutierrez, and Bill Wylie-Kellermann.